massimostanzione/refmon/README.md

 That's it, you are all set!
 You can try to add some paths to `refmon`:

 		sudo refmon --set-state REC-ON

+		# default password is "ciao" - remember to change it afterwards
 		sudo refmon --reconf-add PATH

 ... and try to write-access your `PATH`.
 You should be able to get an error message, *i.e.* `-EACCESS` errno.